nhatanh002/webhook-faucet/README.md

 recommended to deploy the redis instance on the same host, and connect to it using unix socket.
 An example configuration for that can be found at `./ops/redis.conf`.

 You can use supervisord to start and manage `request-receiver` and `downstreamer` using the config at `./ops/supervisor.conf`.
 Or you can manually execute them yourself.
 No containerization yet since deployment is still pretty simple.
 Both redis and supervisor are available as parts of the nix development shell.
+Operator can edit the config to use `kafka_producer` instead of `downstreamer`, but only of of those two should be used at the same time.

-Multiple `request-receiver` instances can run at the same time, since the sockets use `SO_REUSEPORT` multiple running instances can increase throughput, which could help to scale up/down on demand.
-The `numprocs` config for supervisor can be used for this.
+Multiple `request-receiver` instances can run at the same time since the sockets use `SO_REUSEPORT`.
+Multiple running instances can increase throughput if the server is configured properly (cpu load balancing from the rps_cpu parameter of NIC's rx queue, cpu affinity of each replica `request-receiver` process), which could help to scale up/down on demand.
+The `numprocs` config for supervisor can be used for this, which should not exceed the number of cpu cores.
+This is hopefully never necessary since current
+`tokio` runtime is already supremely efficient at async network IO and the throughput bottleneck would probably be somewhere else and not the `request-receiver` itself.

-Keep that number below the number of cpu cores.
-Operator can further tune performance with cpu load balancing and cpu affinity, but those are probably not necessary.
-There should only be a single `downstreamer` running at a time, which is safeguarded by a lockfile, to make sure the order of requests pushed to downstream is preserved, and there's no point to increase concurrency here
+There should only be a single `downstreamer`/`kafka_producer` running at a time, which is safeguarded by a lockfile, to make sure the order of requests pushed to downstream/kafka is preserved, and there's no point to increase concurrency here anyway, and for
-anyway: we want to *slow* the traffic rate down.
+`downstreamer` we even intend to *slow* the traffic rate down.

-Both `request-receiver` and `downstreamer` try to gracefully shutdown when they receive SIGTERM.
+Both `request-receiver` and `downstreamer`/`kafka_producer` try to gracefully shutdown when they receive SIGTERM.
 Sometimes you'd want either of them to terminate immediately instead, which requires SIGKILL.
 Even with ungraceful shutdown like that it's still improbable to leave anything in inconsistent state thanks to how Redis works.

-Both executables source their config from environment variables as defined in `.env.example`, if there's an `.env` file as you'd expect they would populate their processes' with the environment variables defined there in the familiar `dotenv` manner.
+The executables source their config from environment variables as defined in `.env.example`, if there's an `.env` file as you'd expect they would populate their processes' with the environment variables defined there in the familiar `dotenv` manner.
 Some important variables:
 * `DOWNSTREAM_APP_URL`: base url of the downstream backend that the worker would push request to